eilandx/eilandx.github.io/_posts/2023-01-31-first-blogpost.md

 ## Plans for the future

 We have yet to figure out in what way we will be using these blogposts and what all we will be sharing on here.
 Plans include:

 -  Guides for specific installations or deployments (think gameservers, monitoring solutions,...)

+- Documentation for usage of specific software that we love using or have tried out

 - Discussions or blogs on interesting topics that are relevant for us or which we find intriguing